Skip to contents

 library(ggplot2) ## for maps

-Using rgbif we’ll download occurrence data for a couple species, just so we have the code set up for mapping through multiple species in a more realistic manner.
+This way, we can set up the code for mapping multiple species in a realistic manner.

 ## small subset of useful columns for example